rfhaque/benchpark/docs/llnl-tutorial.rst

 Tioga
 ------

-This second tutorial will guide you through the process of using the cuda version of the Saxpy benchmark on Tioga.
+This second tutorial will guide you through the process of using the ROCm version of the Saxpy benchmark on Tioga.
 The parameters for initializing the system are slightly different due to the different variants defined for the system.
 For example, the variant ``~gtl`` turns off gtl-enabled MPI, ``+gtl`` turns it on::

     benchpark system init --dest=tioga-system tioga ~gtl
-    benchpark experiment init --dest=saxpy-benchmark saxpy cuda=oui
+    benchpark experiment init --dest=saxpy-benchmark saxpy rocm=oui
     benchpark setup ./saxpy-benchmark ./tioga-system workspace/
     . workspace/setup.sh
     cd ./workspace/saxpy-benchmark/Tioga-975af3c/workspace/